-The transmission pathway of foodborne diseases through the food chain is complex and susceptible to several climatic drivers (Semenza et al., 2012).
-Extreme events can also disrupt food supply chains and the processing and preparation of food (Semenza et al., 2022).
+The transmission pathway of foodborne diseases through the food chain is complex and susceptible to several climatic drivers (Semenza et al., 2012a).
+Extreme events can also disrupt food supply chains and the processing and preparation of food (Semenza et al., 2022a).
 Campylobacter is the most reported cause of human bacterial gastroenteritis throughout the EU.
-Salmonella is climate-sensitive, too and grows in a narrow temperature envelope, with more frequent infections in the summer months in Europe (Semenza et al., 2012; EFSA and ECDC, 2022).
-The incidence of human Salmonella infections is higher in summer than winter and is thus highly seasonal.
+Salmonella is climate sensitive, too, and grows in a narrow temperature envelope, with more frequent infections in the summer months in Europe (Semenza et al., 2012b; EFSA and ECDC, 2022).
+The incidence of human Salmonella infections is higher in summer than in winter and is thus highly seasonal.